Hugo-Dz/super-godot-galaxy/README.md

 # Super Godot Galaxy concept

 This little project is a concept of Super Mario Galaxy like mechanics made with Godot 4.
-I dit it to learn about Godot and game dev and used the [3D starter kit](https://godotengine.org/asset-library/asset/2120) from Kenney as starting point.
+I dit it for learning purposes and used the [3D starter kit](https://godotengine.org/asset-library/asset/2120) from Kenney as starting point.

 ## Run it locally